dashbrown/lol/README.md

 mana_user.py:
   simulate a caster using abilities until oom

-Oh man is this going to work
+This is going to work!